mlcommons/algorithmic-efficiency/RULES.md

 For a given workload $\bar{w}$, we define the "speedup of a submission $\bar{s}$ over the target-setting reference" as $\frac{t_{\text{ref}, \bar{w}}}{t_{\bar{s}, \bar{w}}}$.
 For example, if a submission was 2x faster than the target-setting reference, this would be equal to 2.
 In addition to the raw  $t_{s,w}$ values, we will release the geometric mean of the speedups across all workloads, i.e. $\left(\prod_{w \in \mathcal{W}} \frac{t_{\text{ref}, w}}{t_{\bar{s}, w}}\right)^{\frac{1}{n}}$.

+### Benchmark Procedure

+#### Multiple Submission

+Our benchmark allows multiple submissions by the same submitter.
+However, we would like to prevent submitters from circumventing the purpose of the benchmark by, for example, submitting dozens of copies of the same submission with slightly different hyperparameters.
+Such a bulk submission would result in an unfair advantage on the randomized workloads and is not in the spirit of the benchmark.

+We encourage multiple submissions if they differ substantially.
+A spirit jury will be responsible for judging whether the submissions are substantially different.
+This jury will apply stricter scrutiny to submitters with a larger number of submissions.
+In this context, a submitter refers to an individual (not the general institution or research group they belong to).
+The total number of submissions by a submitter is the sum of submissions they contributed to.

+##### Requesting Additional Baselines

+Submitters can both contribute and request additional baseline algorithms.
+This includes existing algorithms with different search spaces or learning rate schedules.
+These baselines will not be eligible for winning the competition or prize money.

+#### Licensing

+Submitting to the benchmark requires the following legal considerations:

+- A signed [Contributor License Agreement (CLA) "Corporate CLA"](https://mlcommons.org/en/policies/) of MLCommons.
+- *Either* membership in MLCommons *or* a signed [non-member test agreement](https://mlcommons.org/en/policies/).
+- A signed trademark license agreement, either the member or the non-member version, as appropriate).
+These license agreements are available upon request to [support@mlcommons.org](mailto:support@mlcommons.org).

+We furthermore require all submissions to be made available open source after the submission deadline under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).

 #### Awards and prize money

 An awards committee will award a prize for the "*Best Performance*" in each ruleset as well as a "*Jury Award*".
-The prize for the best-performing submission will be awarded based on the [benchmark score](#benchmark-score-using-performance-profiles) on the full benchmark including [held-out workloads](#held-out-workloads).
+The prize for the best-performing submission will take into account the [benchmark score](#benchmark-score-using-performance-profiles) on the full benchmark including [held-out workloads](#randomized-workloads).
 The "*Jury Award*" will favor more out-of-the-box ideas that show great potential, even though the method may not be of practical value with the current landscape of models, software, etc.

 The prize money for "*Best Performance*" in a ruleset is $20,000 each.
 The winner of the "*Jury Award*" will be awarded $10,000.
 We reserve the right to split the prize money and distribute it among multiple submissions.

 The chairs of the MLCommons Algorithms Working Group (presently *George Dahl* and *Frank Schneider*) and their institutions (currently *Google Inc.* and the *University of Tübingen*) are ineligible to receive prize money.
-In addition, all individuals serving on the awards committee and their institutions are ineligible to win prize money (regular attendance at the working group's meetings is a prerequisite for joining the awards committee).
+In addition, all individuals serving on the awards committee and their institutions are ineligible to win prize money.
 A submission with at least one ineligible submitter may still win an award, but the prize money will then be awarded to the top-ranked submission that is eligible for prize money.

+Submitters may self-report the results of their submissions as long as they follow the benchmark protocol (e.g. use the time to reach the validation target for tuning, use the hyperparameter samples provided by the working group, etc.).
+The working group will independently verify the self-reported submissions with the highest scores.
+Only verified results are eligible to win the benchmark and be awarded prize money.

 ## Model Track